 It’s now considered a classic, but it was shot in only 12 days on a tiny budget, and it was not even classified as an “A” picture (the top tier of studio system releases that had the biggest budgets and were released into the swankiest picture palaces).

 The Thin Man was not supposed to be a hit, but it was so popular that it became the first in a series of six, yes six, Thin Man movies released between 1934 and 1947, all starring William Powell as Nick and Myrna Loy as Nora Charles.
-You can read my review of the second film, After The Thin Man, here.
+You can read my review of the second film, After The Thin Man (1936), and the third film, Another Thin Man (1939).
 And for more on the series, check out Thoughts on The Thin Man: Essays on the Delightful Detective Work of Nick and Nora Charles, which includes an essay by yours truly!

 It’s a rare thing for one film to spawn so many sequels featuring the same characters played by the same actors, but thank goodness it happened!